gobeyondidentity/customer-docs/docs/integration-guides/okta-oidc.md

     Now that the user has the Authenticator installed on their device, they should proceed to Step 2, as there is yet to be a user credential associated with it.

   - **Step 2:** Register their Credential in the Beyond Identity IdP.
-By clicking on Step 2 **Register New Credential**, the user’s credential gets enrolled in the Beyond Identity service on the back end.
+By clicking on Step 2 **Register New Credential**, the user's credential gets enrolled in the Beyond Identity service on the back end.
 On the front end, when users click Step 2, it takes them to the Beyond Identity Authenticator, where they will see the progress of their credential registration.
 Once completed, the user will see the credentials in the Authenticator.

     ![image](../images/okta-oidc/image-22.png)